 I wonder if the current pope, Jorge “pope Francis” Bergoglio also inflicts pain upon himself as part of a “spiritual” discipline?

 Yes, accepting Jesus as Savior and following Him as Lord may mean physical persecution.
 Jesus said, “Whoever wants to be my disciple must deny themselves and take up their cross daily and follow me” (Luke 9:23).
 The Bible does talk about self-denial and fasting, but nowhere does the Scripture teach Christians should intentionally inflict pain upon themselves.
 In contrast, the Bible identifies such practices with pagan idolatry:

-“At noon Elijah began to taunt (the prophets of Baal).
+“At noon Elijah began to taunt (the worshipers of Baal).
 “Shout louder!” he said.
-“Surely (Baal) is a god!
+“Surely he is a god!
 Perhaps he is deep in thought, or busy, or traveling.
 Maybe he is sleeping and must be awakened.”
 So they shouted louder and slashed themselves with swords and spears, as was their custom, until their blood flowed.” – 1 Kings 18:27-28

 Catholics believe in salvation by sacramental grace and merit and mistakenly believe that by inflicting pain and suffering upon themselves they can effect spiritual perfection leading to their salvation.

 I am so grateful the Lord freed me from the chains of Roman Catholicism and saved me by His grace through faith in Jesus Christ alone.

 *The word, “cilice,” is derived from Latin cilicium, “a covering,” and originally referred to heavy shirts made from the coarse hair of goats of the Cilice region located in present-day Turkey, but eventually came to also reference the spiked garters worn by self-mortifiers.